madhusudhanrao-ppm/dbdevrel/similarity-search-19c/similarity-search.md

 * Oracle cloud account and privileges to create & manage Oracle Autonomous AI Database
 * Oracle Autonomous Database 19c has been created and is running.

-The **source code** folder has two subfolders

-1. The folder **oracle-lakehouse-devedition-cli** has source code for Terraform command line interface,
+* Basic knowledge of Python programming language.
+* Basic knowledge of SQL and Oracle Database concepts.

+**Download Source Code** - similaritysearch.py and Create Table script - create-table.sql from [GitHub Repository](https://github.com/madhusudhanrao-ppm/dbdevrel/tree/main/source-codes/similaritysearch)

-## Task 1: Create Table
+## Task 1: Create Table and Insert Sample Records

 1. Create Table in Oracle Database 19c (Alternatively You can also use 23ai or 26ai) and insert few sample records